dcxSt/stat_mech/ising/README.md

 ![simulation averages 1](./figures/time_domain_simulation_metropolis_batch1.png)
 ![results 1](./figures/result_plot_1.png)

-These results are not good enough, we need to make it more accurate, i.e. more runs (higher N), longer runs (higher MCS), a higher cutoff (100 timesteps instead of 50) and perhaps we don't need results for time too close to Tc because it looks like when you get too near the blow up, the errors also blow up...
-Perhaps we could try a bigger board size...?
-Though 37 already seems fairly large...
+These results are not good enough, we need to make it more accurate, i.e. more simulations per average (N), longer runs (MCS), a higher cutoff (100-200 timesteps instead of 50) and perhaps we don't need results for time too close to Tc because it looks like when you get too near the blow up, the errors also blow up, and perhaps the transient domain encroaches more since the process is slower on the whole.
+Perhaps we could try a bigger board size.

 After some more tests we find some strikingly different results, as seen in the table above.
 I decided it was a good idea to scale the simulations some more and make them run overnight.
 To make sure that our results where not being contamenated by the transient domain, it was necessary to cut off the first 100 to 200 timesteps of each average run (much experimenting was done).

-There are multiple complications: the temperature can't be too high, or the simulation average will fall to zero too quickly, as the average drops to zero the noise becomes large by comparison and contaminate our results so we cannot obain sensible values of &tau; for large T. When the temperature approaches the critical temperature (i.e. low T, but still higher than Tc!), the transient domain will be longer, so if we include low T data we must throw away a larger chunk of the first few timesteps (order of 100).
+There are multiple complications: the temperature can't be too high, or the simulation average will fall to zero too quickly, as the average drops to zero the noise becomes large by comparison and contaminate our results so we cannot obain sensible values of &tau; for large T. When the temperature approaches the critical temperature (i.e. low T, but still higher than Tc!), the transient domain will be longer and may contaminate our results, so if we include low T data we must throw away a larger chunk of the first few timesteps (ballpark 100-200).
 This means we don't have a large window of temperature for which the estimates of &tau; are both accurate and precise.

-The folowing figures correspond to rows #12, #15 and #32 respectively (note #12 has incorrect title, 5 -> 6).
+The following figures correspond to rows #12, #15 and #32 respectively (note #12 has incorrect title, 5 -> 6 - sorry).
 Shown here

 |#|trial|N|MCS|#dta pts|cutoff|grid|A|&sigma;(A)|&mu;|&sigma;(&mu;)|Notes|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|